 Solution 2.
 Get a good night guard

-I’ve already written a nice review article about the DenTek Professional Fit Dentual Guard, so I won’t go into too much detail about the product right here (you can click on the review to read it in a new browser tab).
+I’ve already written a nice review article about the DenTek Professional Fit Dentual Guard, so I won’t go into too much detail about the product right here (you can click on the review article link to read it in a new browser tab).

 It takes just a few minutes to ‘fit’ the guard to your mouth, just as a dentist would.
 This can save you hundreds of dollars – rather than having to buy a custom fit dental guard from your dentist.